cseanburns/personal_knowledge_mgmt/src/p2-pkm-basics.md

 # Welcome to the PKM Basics Section!

-Hey there!
-Welcome to the 'PKM Basics'
-section of our
-Personal Knowledge Management (PKM) course.
+Welcome to Chapter 2, the *PKM Basics* section of our Personal Knowledge Management (PKM) course.
-In this section,
-we're going to delve into
-two essential skills that are
-fundamental to managing your
-personal and professional knowledge effectively in today's digital world.
+In this section, we'll delve into two skills that are fundamental to managing our personal and professional knowledge effectively.

-First up,
-we'll tackle **Email Management**.
+First we'll tackle **Email Management**.
-If your inbox often feels like a beast that's impossible to tame, you're not alone.
+We all know that our inboxes can feel like beasts that are impossible to tame.
-We're going to explore
-strategies to organize,
-prioritize, and manage your emails more efficiently.
+We're going to explore strategies to organize, prioritize, and manage email more efficiently.
-Whether it's reducing clutter, dealing with important messages promptly, or just keeping your sanity intact amidst the constant flow of digital communication, this section will help.
+We'll learn how to reduce clutter, deal with important messages promptly, and keep our sanity intact amidst the constant barrage of digital communication.

-Next, we step into
-the exciting world of
-**Working with Generative AI**.
+Second, we'll discuss the exciting (and worrisome???) world of **Working with Generative AI**.
-Artificial intelligence isn't
-just a buzzword;
-it's a powerful tool
+Generative artificial intelligence is a powerful tool.
-at your disposal.
-We'll look at how AI can
+We'll look at how AI can help you to generate ideas and polish them.
-help you in generating ideas,
-creating content, and
-even making decisions.
-Whether you're a novice or
-have dabbled in AI before,
-there's something for
-everyone to learn about
-leveraging these intelligent
-systems for your
-personal knowledge management.
+But AI can also get you into trouble and can certainly help you **cheat** on your work.
+Therefore, we'll discuss its ethical uses and learn how to use AI to augment our own thinking and intelligence rather than replace it.

-This section is a bit
-of an island compared
-to the rest of the course.
+Chapter 2 is a bit of an island compared to the rest of the course.
-Here, we're focusing on building skills that will serve you well, irrespective of the specific tools or platforms you use.
-Let's dive in and
-learn how email management and generative AI can help with PKM.
+While our focus in this chapter, like the remaining chapters, is on building skills that will serve you well as students and knowledge workers, the remaining lessons covered in this work focus on building skills and working towards a final project.

+In the meantime, let's get started with email and AI.